The Rules of 4-dimensional Perspective

 960×480 gif (12MB)

 This is a relativistically rotating box.
-The angular velocity is such that corners of the box move at 1/2 the speed of light.
+The angular velocity is such that corners of the box move at about 1/2 the speed of light.

 Despite appearance, the box is not flexing.
 The box appears to be bent because the light travel time from the far side of the box is longer than that from the near side.
+You see the far side of the box as it used to be, from a longer time ago than the near side.
+The difference in light travel times causes approaching parts of the rotating box to appear speeded up, and receding parts of the box to appear slowed down.